 Air freight and ocean freight international shipping are the most commonly used methods of transporting vehicles, household goods, and other cargo overseas.
 Many overseas moving companies offer both services but each type of service requires its own expertise and has a different set of rules, regulations, and implemented practices which makes transferring of assets using each method challenging in its own way.
 There are many factors in air freight vs ocean freight that may make one better for your particular shipment.

 Shipping your goods overseas by air or by ocean – which one is best for you?

-When deciding which shipping service to use, air or ocean, there are definitely going to be trade offs and whether you are a business owner, or an individual on the verge of your next international move you will always have a bottom line or a budget to consider.
+When deciding which shipping service to use, air vs ocean, there are going to be trade offs.
+Whether you are a business owner or an individual on the verge of your next international move, you will always have a bottom line or a budget to consider.

-The time it takes to move things is another factor to consider and with many other nuances it does not hurt to compare both - the ocean freight versus the air freight methods and find out which works best.
+The cost is usually the number one factor which influences the decision to either ship air freight or ocean freight.
+However, there is also the question of time as well.
+The time it takes to move things is another factor to consider and with many other nuances it does not hurt to compare both the ocean freight versus the air freight methods and find out which works best for you.